JFK Assassination Resource and Research Guide

 In addition, I hope this resource list will serve as a bookmark for guidance and links in JFK Assassination research for years to come, and I hope it will also be shared with others who would like to learn about the case but don’t know where to start.

-For the JFK Neophyte – If you are new to the assassination and would like to familiarize yourself with the topic, but don’t know where to start, and lack either the time or depth of interest to explore the case in depth, here are my recommendations of where to begin:
+If you are new to the assassination and would like to familiarize yourself with the topic, but don’t know where to start, and lack either the time or depth of interest to explore the case in depth, here are my recommendations of where to begin:

 Podcast Format: Who Killed JFK?
 Famed film director Rob Reiner released this podcast series in late 2023, and it provides a surprisingly succinct and clearly explained rundown of all the most important aspects of the case.
 Easy to listen to, and quick to get through, it’s a great place to start for podcast listeners.
 Conclusions about who the true shooters were are offered at the end, but keep in mind, this is merely the result of Reiner’s informed speculation.
 Most of the preceding evidence presented there is well-established and can be reasonably relied upon.
 For a deeper podcast dive into the case, check out Matt Crumpton’s Solving JFK.
 Crumpton does an stellar job of addressing each aspect of the case with methodical determination.
 He takes care to steel man the Warren Commission defender position as well, so you get a thorough view of arguments in favor and against every point of contention.